 Related Questions in LEAST-SQUARES

-- Rounding in the method of least squares for linear regression analysis?
+- How does the probabilistic interpretation of least squares for linear regression works?

 Related Questions in PARAMETER-ESTIMATION